gisbi-kim/nano-pgo/README.md

 ## Goal
 - Understand
-    - what is pose-graph optimization
+    - what is pose-graph optimization.
-    - what is a g2o-format pose-graph data
+    - what is a g2o-format pose-graph data.
-    - what is se(3) and SE(3) (the tangent space and the manifold)
+    - what is se(3) and SE(3) (the tangent space and the manifold).
-    - what is iterative least-square optimization and solving normal equation
+    - what is iterative least-square optimization and solving normal equation.
-    - what is the error and jacobians of between factors and how to be derived
+    - what is the error and jacobians of between factors and how to be derived.
+    - what is the gauge freedom of pose-graph SLAM.
-    - why sparse solver is necessary (here, we used sksparse.cholmod)
+    - why sparse solver is necessary (here, we used sksparse.cholmod).
-    - why damping is necessary (i.e., LM iterative optimization method)
+    - why damping is necessary (i.e., LM iterative optimization method).
-    - why robust loss is necessary (here, we used Cauchy deweighting)
+    - why robust loss is necessary (here, we used Cauchy deweighting).
     - what are the differences between numerical and symbolic diffs.
     - how to use symforce APIs.
     - how to use GTSAM APIs.
-    - what is the real-world problems, use-cases, and state-of-the arts
+    - what is the real-world problems, use-cases, and state-of-the arts.

 ## Symforce-based Auto-generated Jacobians
 - SymForce eliminates the need for tedious and error-prone manual Jacobian derivations.